Responding to speech interactions (XAML)

 Learn how to manage issues with speech-recognition accuracy caused by audio-input quality and condition.

-Speech functionality is composed of three modes: system-supported voice commands (Windows Phone only), app-enabled speech recognition (Windows Phone only), and TTS.
+Speech functionality is composed of three modes: Cortana voice commands, app-enabled speech recognition, and TTS.
 This illustration shows how these modes work together.

-Voice commands are supported by the system, extended in your app, and accessed by the user from outside your app.
+Voice commands are supported through Cortana, extended in your app, and accessed by the user from outside your app.

 Once an app is installed, it can be launched through voice commands such as "open" or "start", followed by the app name.
 By extending voice command functionality in your app, you can link to a specific page in the app, perform a task, or initiate an action using a phrase such as "Start Contoso Search" or "Contoso Show Me My Favorites."